Functional Consistency across Retail Central Bank Digital Currency and Commercial Bank Money

 \section{Summary and Conclusions}

-In this paper, we focussed on a potential UK retail CBDC (the digital pound), the Bank of England's platform model, and the risk of fragmentation in payments markets and retail deposits if digital pounds and commercial bank money do not have common operational characteristics.
-We explored the important concept of functional consistency as a means to mitigate the risk of fragmentation and we evaluated design options to support functional consistency across digital pounds and commercial bank money.
+\changess{In this paper we focused on a potential UK retail CBDC (the digital pound), the Bank of England's platform model and} the risk of fragmentation in payments markets and retail deposits if digital pounds and commercial bank money do not have common operational characteristics.
+We explored the important concept of functional consistency as a means to mitigate the risk of fragmentation\changess{,} and we evaluated design options to support functional consistency across digital pounds and commercial bank money. \changess{Our exploration included}